1. How is ICMT different from the other Metaphysical Schools/Colleges?

 Back to top of page

-A. There are a multitude of areas in which graduates may use their ICMT Degrees.
+A. There are a multitude of areas in which graduates ultimately use their ICMT Degrees.
 Some go into Metaphysical Counseling or Spiritual Healing.
 Other choose to write, speak professionally, teach, etc. Opening a Metaphysical or Spiritual Center is also an option.
 Ultimately what you do with your degree in the field of Metaphysics will depend on your personal goals and your level of motivation.
 Always keep in mind that no college degree in any field will guarantee you a successful career.
 Your success is your responsibility.

 Back to top of page